mayank-prasoon/gamedesign.github.io/_posts/2021-06-02-a-guide-on-save-system-for-non-linear-game.md

 #### Lets understand it with a bit of code

 I wrote this in typed GDscript.
-In this example I'm tring to store the position data of the player the code will record each and every position is possible.
+In this example I'm trying to store the position data of the player the code will record each and every position is possible.

 **Important values and Variables**

-> The snapshot is array just of the sake of simplsity in the acutual game it will have its own seprate file and contain other info like the date, time, short description, image file location (for the screenshot), a color id, in a dictionary.
+> The snapshot is array just of the sake of simplicity in the actual game it will have its own septate file and contain other info like the date, time, short description, image file location (for the screenshot), a color id, in a dictionary.

 So here I am just going to store the position but you can store anything item, attack power or a chain of dialog and choices.